-Ray & Bishop’s California real estate license defense attorneys aggressively represent real estate brokers and salespersons in BRE license applications, investigations, disclosures, broker office surveys, broker trust account audits, denials, accusations, appeals, reinstatements, and related legal matters.
+Ray & Bishop’s California real estate license defense attorneys aggressively represent real estate brokers and salespersons in DRE license applications, investigations, disclosures, broker office surveys, broker trust account audits, denials, accusations, appeals, reinstatements, and related legal matters.
 Our strategy is simple: prevent problems, fight for the client if accused, and appeal unfair results.
 Our focused, experienced, dedicated license and regulatory practice gives you the advantage.
 Contact Ray & Bishop for a prompt, thorough and thoughtful discussion of your legal issue with one of our BRE attorneys.

 Defending Real Estate Brokers and Salespersons in Situations from Simple Mistakes to Complex Disputes

-Choosing an experienced, knowledgeable real estate license defense attorney is key to getting the best result from your Bureau of Real Estate of California license matter.
+Choosing an experienced, knowledgeable real estate license defense attorney is key to getting the best result from your Department of Real Estate of California license matter.
 Ray & Bishop attorneys defend real estate brokers and salespersons in all disciplinary situations, including:

 - Discipline for criminal convictions.

 - Compliance errors exposed by a broker office survey.

 - Aiding and abetting the unlicensed transacting of real estate.